qmk/qmk_firmware/docs/platformdev_selecting_arm_mcu.md

 <details>
  <summary><b>Table of ChibiOS supported STM32 MCU with USB and/or OTG from the Dec 18,20,29, 2022 commits.</b></summary>

-<i>This table represents theoretical support.
-Not all packages will physically work due their lack of USB/OTG pins.</i>
+<i>This table represents theoretical support of ChibiOS.<br>Not all packages will physically work due their lack of USB/OTG pins or may require specific configuration mentioned in their respective documentation.</i>

 ### STM32_HAS_USB TRUE